Storage Policy Groups

 To assign a tag to a datastore, click on the Storage tab and select the desired datastore, then choose Assign in the Tags box.

 Choose the desired tag (confirm both the tag name and category).
-Select the tag(s) you want to assign to the datastore.
+Select the tag(s) that should be assigned to the datastore.
 Click Assign.

 The datastore will now be tagged.

-If you do not see the default SRM tags (like SRM-com.vmware.vcDr:::status) it means that the datastore has not been discovered as replicated yet by SRM.
-So ensure that it is replicated and the SRM array managers are properly configured.
+If the default SRM tags are not visible (like SRM-com.vmware.vcDr:::status), it means that the datastore has not been discovered as replicated yet by SRM.
+Ensure that it is replicated and the SRM array managers are properly configured.

 Assigning Tags to a Datastore Cluster

-If you have configured your tag categories to be able to use datastore clusters, you can optionally also assign the tags to a datastore cluster.
+If the tag categories have been configured to be able to use datastore clusters, tags can optionally be assigned to a datastore cluster.

 To assign a tag to a datastore cluster, click on the Storage tab and right-click the desired datastore cluster, then choose Tags & Custom Attributes, then Assign Tags in the menu.

-Note that you must also tag each and every datastore in the datastore cluster for the datastore cluster and its datastores to show up in policy compliance results.
-The datastore cluster itself does not actually have to be tagged--just the datastores.
-Though doing so is a best practice.
+Note that the administrator must also tag each and every datastore in the datastore cluster for the datastore cluster and its datastores to show up in policy compliance results.
+The datastore cluster itself does not actually have to be tagged- just the datastores.
+Doing so is a best practice.

 Choose the desired tag (confirm both the tag name and category).
-Select the tag(s) you want to assign to the datastore cluster.
+Select the tag(s) appropriate to assign to the datastore cluster.
 Click Assign.

-You will now see the tag(s) listed on the cluster.
-It is important to note, that unlike a datastore, SRM will not tag the cluster with the automatic SRM tags (status, consistency group, protection group).
+Now the tag(s) listed on the cluster are visible.
+Unlike a datastore, SRM will not tag the cluster with the automatic SRM tags (status, consistency group, protection group).

 Creating a Tag-based Storage Policy

-Note that storage policies, unlike tags, are created per-vCenter, so you must create storage policies on both the source and target vCenters.
-So repeat this process below for both the source and target vCenters.
+Note that storage policies, unlike tags, are created per-vCenter, so storage policies must be created on both the source and target vCenters.
+Repeat this process below for both the source and target vCenters.